er537/blog/_posts/2023-09-05-whisper_interpretability.md

 TL;DR - Mechanistic Interpretability has mainly focused on language and image models, but there's a growing need for interpretability in multimodal models that can handle text, images, audio, and video.
 Thus far, there have been minimal efforts directed toward interpreting audio models, let alone multimodal ones.
 To the best of my knowledge, this work presents the first attempt to do interpretability on a multimodal audio-text model.
 I show that acoustic features inside [OpenAI's Whisper model](https://cdn.openai.com/papers/whisper.pdf) are human interpretable and formulate a way of listening to them.
 I then go on to present some macroscopic properties of the encoder and decoder, specifically showing that encoder attention is highly localized and the decoder alone acts as a weak LM.

 # Why we should care about interpreting multimodal models
 Up to this point, the main focus in mechanistic interpretability has centred around language and image models.
 GPT-4, which currently inputs both text and images, is paving the way for the development of fully multimodal models capable of handling images, text, audio, and video.
 A robust mechanistic interpretability toolbox should allow us to understand **all** parts of a model.
-However, when it comes to audio models, let alone multimodal ones, there is a notable lack of research focused on mechanistic interpretability.
-This raises concerns because it suggests that there might parts multimodal models that we cannot understanding.
-Specifically, an inability to interpret the input representations that feed into the more cognitive parts of these models (which theoretically could perform dangerous computations) presents a problem.
+However, when it comes to audio models, let alone multimodal ones, there is a notable lack of mechanistic interpretability.
+This raises concerns, because it suggests that there might parts of multimodal models that we cannot understanding.
+Specifically, an inability to interpret the input representations that are fed into the more cognitive parts of these models (which theoretically could perform dangerous computations) presents a problem.
 If we cannot understand the inputs, it is unlikely that we can understand the potentially dangerous bits.

 This post is structured into 3 main claims that I make about the model: